A Facility Access Card is required for all patrons (ages 12 and older)

 who are participating in or attending activities held at the Community Center.
 A Facility Access Card is not required for attendees of private rentals (meetings, birthday parties, etc.) or public events such as youth basketball games, tournaments, and special events, however, they will be required to sign in on our attendance sheet.

 Youth programs administered by Parks and Recreation often have a limited number of spaces for participants.
-Please inquire about early registration for all programs by contacting the Parks and Recreation office at 410-778-1948 or email
+Please inquire about early registration for all programs by contacting the Parks and Recreation Welcome Desk at 410-778-1948 or email

 View registration policies here.